[Rev. 6/26/2026 12:34:35 PM]

 (Added to NAC by Comm’r of Insurance, eff.
 6-23-86; A 5-27-92)

-NAC 692A.055 Licensing of title agents: Required experience; proof of experience.
-(NRS 679B.130, 692A.090, 692A.100)
+NAC 692A.055 Licensing of title agents: Required experience or score on examination; proof of experience.
+(NRS 679B.130, 692A.090, 692A.100, 692A.1033)

-1. A person who wishes to obtain a license as a title agent must have at least 1 year of recent experience relating to title insurance of a nature sufficient to allow the person to fulfill the responsibilities of a title agent.
+(a) Have at least 1 year of recent experience relating to title insurance of a nature sufficient to allow the person to fulfill the responsibilities of a title agent; or

 2. Except as otherwise provided in subsection 3, an applicant for a license as a title agent must submit to the Commissioner proof of the experience required by this section in the form of a statement from each employer with whom the applicant claims to have obtained the experience.
 Each statement must be signed and attested to by the employer and include: